 II.
 How to Get the Most Out of Your Top-to-Top Conversations

-Sweets & Snacks brings senior leaders from both sides of the table into the same building, which means top-to-top conversations are going to happen, whether they’re formal sit-downs in the meeting rooms or shorter exchanges on the floor.
+Sweets & Snacks brings senior leaders from both sides of the table into the same building, which means top-to-top conversations are going to happen, whether they’re formal sit-downs or shorter, informal exchanges.

-The pattern we see often is that teams load their decks with product updates, hoping the portfolio itself will do the convincing.
-The retailer across the table, though, is thinking about their shoppers, their category performance, and their P&L. Those are two different starting points, and the gap between them is where a lot of conversations stall.
+The pattern we see often is that teams load their decks with product updates, leaning heavily on the portfolio.
+The retailer across the table, though, is thinking about their shoppers, their category problem, and their P&L. Those are two different starting points, and the gap between them is where a lot of conversations stall.

-I’ve sat in enough of these rooms to believe this strongly: storytelling alone won’t carry a top-to-top.
+We’ve sat in few of these rooms, and believe strongly: storytelling alone won’t carry a top-to-top.
 You need a solid strategy and real solutions.
-But what I’ve seen consistently is that even a small shift in framing makes a real difference.
-Something as simple as “We understand that space is constrained at checkout for your stores” or “We know your shoppers over-index on X” changes the temperature of the conversation.
+But what we’ve seen consistently is that even a small shift in framing makes a real difference.
+E.g., saying “We understand that space is constrained at checkout for your stores” or “We know your shoppers over-index on X” changes the temperature of the conversation.
 The retailer stops evaluating and starts collaborating, because you’ve shown them you’re thinking about their business, not just yours.

-We walk through a storytelling framework for this (SCQA) and a real example where it helped a CPG team align with a national grocer on a $10M+ joint business plan.
+Below, we walk through a storytelling framework (slide by slide) to make your Top to Top super-effective.
+We also share a real example where it helped a CPG team align with a national grocer on a $10M+ joint business plan.

 [a look at Ferrero's interactive Category Corner at NACS '25]

-This one is more of a mindset shift, but if you lead a category management team, it’s worth the read before the show.
+This one is partly a mindset shift, but also a good source of inspiration if you lead a category management team.

 Bala Gurumoorthy, VP of Category Management at Ferrero USA, put it well in a recent conversation: the role of category management is evolving from reporting the news to creating it.
 Not just sharing dashboards and recapping what happened last quarter, but helping retailers see where the growth is and how to go after it.

 His team walks this talk.
-At Sweets & Snacks this year, Ferrero is setting up their Category Corner again, with touchscreen displays where buyers can explore category insights on their own: how to grow premium chocolate, how to drive impulse sales at checkout, how to build out e-commerce in snacking.
-It’s Ferrero showing up as a partner in category growth, not just a supplier with a product to sell.
+At Sweets & Snacks this year, Ferrero is setting up their Category Corner again, with touchscreen displays where buyers can explore category insights. e.g., how to grow premium chocolate category, how to drive impulse sales at checkout, how to grow snacking sales online.
+They are showing up as a partner in category growth, not just a supplier with a product to sell.

 If your team has strong category knowledge, Sweets & Snacks is a great stage to demonstrate it.
-Not by adding more charts to your deck, but by bringing forward a point of view on where the category is headed.
+Not by adding more charts to your deck, but by reporting bringing forward a point of view where the category is headed.
 And if you want to see what that looks like in real life, swing by the Ferrero booth.
-We helped design the experience, so we’re a little biased, but honestly, it’s worth the visit. 😉

 📌 Read the full article: Lessons from a Ferrero Leader on Shaping the Future of Category Management